Scalable architecture for measurement induced squeezed light interferometers: Concept and theory

-A specific class of initial $M$-mode graph states can be efficiently generated using a scalable platform based on time-domain correlations.
+A specific class of initial $M$-mode graph states can be efficiently generated using a scalable platform based on time-domain correlations \cite{Menicucci2011}.
 A conceptual schematic of this graph state generator is depicted in Fig.~\ref{fig:cluster}d.
-The setup employs two sources of squeezed light directed through a cascaded set of interferometers with highly unbalanced arm lengths.
-The delays in the interferometers are integer multiples, denoted $K_i,$ for $i=1,2,3...$, of the clock cycle $\tau$ of the squeezed light.
+The setup employs two sources of single-mode squeezed light with squeezing parameters $\vec{r}_\text{in}$ directed through a cascaded set of interferometers with highly unbalanced arm lengths.
+The delays in the interferometers are integer multiples, $K_i$, of the clock cycle $\tau$ of the squeezed light.
 The resulting states manifest correlations across two spatial output modes, A and B, as well as temporally among sequentially produced modes (Fig.~\ref{fig:cluster}e), with the complexity of these correlations increasing with the addition of more interferometers.
 As examples, by using a configuration of a single or two interferometers, it is possible to generate one-~\cite{Yokoyama13} and two-dimensional~\cite{cluster19,GG1} graph states with correlations suitable for continuous-variable quantum computing~\cite{Larsen21a,Larsen21b}.

-In the next phase, the programmability of the setup is realized through the homodyne measurement process applied to a subset of the modes.
-Initially, we may assume that these are all the temporal modes of spatial mode $A$, in which case $N=M/2$.
-Later, we discuss different measurement patterns.
-The quadrature angles of the homodyne detections are parameterized as $\vec{\theta}=(\theta_1,\theta_2,\ldots, \theta_{M-N})$.
+In the next phase, the programmability of the setup is realized through the homodyne measurement process applied to a selected subset of modes.
+Initially, we consider the case where all temporal modes of spatial mode $A$ are measured, giving $N=M/2$.
+Alternative measurement patterns will be discussed later.
+The quadrature angles of the homodyne detections are parametrized by $\vec{\theta}=(\theta_1,\theta_2,\ldots, \theta_{M-N})$.
 These measurements influence the entanglement structure of the remaining modes in spatial mode $B$, effectively tailoring the time-domain entangled state into a new $N$-mode graph state,